 WHEREAS, each of the parties has the authority pursuant to law and their local governing authorities to enter into this cooperative effort to study and plan for the management of groundwater conditions within their respective jurisdictions.
+WHEREAS, the (party) desires to adopt a groundwater management plan that is

-WHEREAS, the (party) desires to adopt a groundwater management plan that is the groundwater basin; and WHEREAS, the (party's governing body) believes the updating and adoption of a new groundwater management plan will be in the best interests of its constituents and water users and can help most the projected long-term water needs of the (party),
+WHEREAS, the (party) desires to adopt a groundwater management plan that is consistent with recent amendments to the provisions of the Colifornia Water Code Section 10750 et. seq.; and the groundwater basin; and WHEREAS, the (porty's governing body) believes the updating and adoption of a new groundwater management plan will be in the best interests of its constituents and water users and can help meet the projected long-term water needs of the (party).

-WHEREAS, a public hearing was duly noticed consistent with California Water Cade Section 10753.2(a), and held on August 10, 2005 to discuss the adoption and imple-mentation of the Fresno-Area Regional Groundwater Management Plan; and
+WHEREAS, a public hearing was duly noticed consistent with California Water Cade Section 10753.2(a), and held on August 10, 2005 to discuss the adoption and implementation of the Fresno-Area Regional Groundwater Management Plan; and

-WHEREAS, the (party's governing body) believes that groundwater can best be managed, as in the past, by local agencies in coordination with owners of lands overlying
+WHEREAS, the (party's gaverning body) believes that groundwater can best be managed, as in the past, by local ogencies in coardination with owners of lands overlying the groundwater basis; and